mobxjs/mobx/docs/refguide/action.md

 The `action` decorator / function follows the normal rules for binding in javascript.
 However, Mobx 3 introduces `action.bound` to automatically bind actions to the targeted object.
+Note that `(@)action.bound` does, unlike `action`, not take a name parameter, the name will always be based on the property the action is bound to.

 Example: